dbos-inc/dbos-docs/docs/getting-started/quickstart-tt-debugger.md

 ---
 sidebar_position: 3
-title: Time Travel Debugger Quickstart
+title: Time Travel Debugger Guide
 ---

 Now that we've learned a little about programming DBOS, let's learn how to use the DBOS Time Travel Debugger!